Purchases made through my links help support this website, at no additional cost to you. Details.

 However, most zines are at the small end of that figure.
 Many of them are just a sheet or two of paper, printed (and sometimes cut) and folded/stapled to make a zine.

 Once you’ve made a few classic, single-sheet zines, you may want to try something more complex.

-If you’re a purist, you’ll love this.
-If you’re on a budget, you’ll also love this: It’s a 16-page zine created with one sheet of legal-sized paper, period.
+If you’re a purist or on a strict budget, you may love this: It’s a 16-page zine created with one sheet of legal-sized paper, period.